elliotcarr/MultDiff/README.md

-# MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem
+## MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem

-``MultDiff`` solves the transient diffusion equation in a one-dimensional composite slab of finite length consisting of three or more layers.
-The solution approach is based on a semi-analytic method involving the Laplace transform and an orthogonal eigenfunction expansion.
-The standard diffusion equation applies in each layer with an individual diffusivity that may or may not be different from adjacent layers.
-Either perfect or imperfect contact may be applied at the interfaces between adjacent layers.
-External boundary conditions at either ends of the slab can be of 'Dirichlet', 'Neumann' or 'Robin' type.
+``MultDiff`` solves the transient diffusion equation in a one-dimensional composite slab of finite length consisting of `m` layers.
+The code is applicable to both perfect and imperfect contact at the interfaces between adjacent layers and either Dirichlet, Neumann or Robin boundary conditions at the ends of the slab.
+Most approaches for this problem require the solution of a complex transcendental equation arising from the determinant of a `2m by 2m` matrix for the eigenvalues, which is difficult to solve for large `m`.
+Our approach is based on a semi-analytic method based on the Laplace transform and an orthogonal eigenfunction expansion involving eigenvalues that are obtained either explicitly or by solving simple transcendental equations.
+The code works well for a large number of layers (large `m`).

-# Examples
+## Examples

 ``MultDiff`` is best demonstrated with some examples.

-## Case A
+### Case A

 ```
 % Parameters